Education, Elvis Style – Part 2

 Read Education, Elvis Style – Part 1

-Back in 1993, while finishing up high school, I spent all of the gift money I received for graduation on three Elvis items.
+Back in the early 1990s, while finishing up high school, I spent all of the gift money I received for graduation on three Elvis items.
 My way of thinking was, what better way to further my education?

 Here are some of the things I’ve learned from those items.